Bamzzzz/alx-system_engineering-devops/0x19-postmortem/README.md

 Repeated step 3, except on the PID of the www-data process.
 Kept expectations lower this time... but was rewarded! strace revealed an -1 ENOENT (No such file or directory) error occurring upon an attempt to access the file /var/www/html/wp-includes/class-wp-locale.phpp.
 Looked through files in the /var/www/html/ directory one-by-one, using Vim pattern matching to try and locate the erroneous .phpp file extension.
 Located it in the wp-settings.php file.
 (Line 137, require_once( ABSPATH .
 WPINC . '/class-wp-locale.php' );).
 Removed the trailing p from the line.
 Tested another curl on the server.
-200 A-ok!
 Wrote a Puppet manifest to automate fixing of the error.

 # Corrective and Preventative Measures: